awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 Create an Amazon Serverless Amazon Aurora database named **jobs**.
 For information, see [Creating an Aurora Serverless v1 DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.create.html).

-To successfully connect to the database using the **RdsDataClient** object, you must setup a Secrets Manager secret that is used for authentication.
-You must reference the ARN of this secret when using the API.
+To successfully connect to the database using the **RdsDataClient** object, you must setup an AWS Secrets Manager secret that is used for authentication.
 For information, see [Rotate Amazon RDS database credentials automatically with AWS Secrets Manager](https://aws.amazon.com/blogs/security/rotate-amazon-rds-database-credentials-automatically-with-aws-secrets-manager/).

+To use the **RdsDataClient** object, you require these two ARN values:

++ An ARN of the Amazon Serverless Amazon Aurora database.
++ An ARN of the AWS Secrets Manager secret that is used for authentication

 ## Understand the AWS Tracker application